kevinlondon/kevinlondon.github.io/_posts/2015-08-15-dangerous-python-functions-pt2.md

 {% endhighlight %}

 In this case, we only wanted to list the files in the directory using the `ls` command.
-We could have used almost any shell command we wanted.
+We could have used almost any shell command.

 What to use instead